igorzg/appix/docs/components/logger.md

 <a name="new_Logger_new"></a>
 ### new Logger()
+Logger is a component in easy node application.
 Logger handler for easy node, there a various type of logs [INFO, TRACE, DEBUG, WARN, ERROR, FATAL]
 By default only ERROR and FATAL are enabled in production mode.